afantasia-me/afantasia-me.github.io/_posts/2020-05-28-mors-et-tributa.md

 Perhaps I'll head off with Fate, to wherever he goes.
 I hope it's somewhere sunny.
 With flowers.

 It's not as if I have anyone else to go with.
 Maybe he'll finally finish his book.
-I've never had the chance to read it, though hopefully it will be less morbid than I suspect.
+I've never had the chance to read it, though hopefully, it will be less morbid than I suspect.

 More a story of the human eternity he got to witness, rather than the history he tried to extinguish.